pavpanchekha/MiniOperators/README.rst

 MiniOperators for Python
 ========================

+**Warning**: This library is deprecated.
+It will not be updated again, though it may continue to work.

 This library makes it almost trivial to add extended operators to the python language, or to transform existing functions into binary operators.
 For example, one might take the function ``compose``::